 Leverage your loyalty to your credit card provider by negotiating interest rates on your oldest credit card first.
 Emphasize that you’ve been with them for years, and you just want a temporary reduction in your interest rates to get your debt under control.
 Then, leverage your credit history with credit card companies.

 Don’t be afraid to mention competitors’ rates to see if that will motivate them to give you a lower rate.
 Now, prepare for calling your credit card company.

 Step 4: Make the call

 Making the actual call to lower your interest rate can be an uncomfortable experience.
 To maximize your chances of success, make sure to practice beforehand.
 Be direct and honest about what you want.
-Explain that you are a loyal customer, you are trying to get your debt under control, and you’d like a temporary reduction in your interest rate.
+Explain that you are a loyal customer trying to get your debt under control, and you’d like a temporary reduction in your interest rate.

 Step 5: Follow through on your threat

-Negotiating a lower interest rate on your debt is a great way to speed up the debt repayment process and send more of your hard-earned dollars towards the loan principal, instead of towards interest.
+Negotiating a lower interest rate on your debt is a great way to speed up the debt repayment process.
+It puts more money towards the loan principal instead of interest.
 If you follow the steps above, there’s a good chance you’ll be successful.